mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/elastic/3.1.0-7.4.1/release-notes/index.md

     -   [0.57.2](https://github.com/mesosphere/dcos-commons/releases/tag/0.57.2)
     -   [0.57.3](https://github.com/mesosphere/dcos-commons/releases/tag/0.57.3)

+To upgrade from your current version of {{ model.techName }}, see the [Updates](/mesosphere/dcos/services/elastic/3.1.0-7.4.1/updates/) page.

 ## Bug Fixes

 -   Fixed Kibana Dashboard issue. ([#72](https://github.com/mesosphere/dcos-elastic-service/pull/72))

 # Release notes for Elastic Service version 3.0.0-7.3.2

+Although version 3.0.0-7.3.2 is no longer supported, the following changes were implemented in it.
+You will need to be aware of these changes when you upgrade to the current version, 3.1.0-7.4.1.

 - [Upgrades](#orgdf76f77)
 - [New Features](#orgce810fb)